Explore Inside the Venue with a virtual tour

 This is the third level of the ship.
 It has cabins, displays and an area for the grooms men to get ready on the day of the Wedding .
 This area also overlooks the grand stair case, so friends and family can have a perfect view of the wedding ceremony on the stairs.
-The huge guilt framed mirror above the stairs is more than a century old, and originally hung on the walls of the Incola Hotel.
-Directly above this level is the Pilot house, where the Captain would have stood, guiding the course of the ship as it traveled on Okanagan lake.
+The huge guilt framed mirror above the stairs is more than a century old, and originally hung on the walls of the Incola Hotel (Penticton’s own luxury railway owned hotel).

 View from the top of the grand stair case.

 The Dining Saloon.
 This is the location for the Wedding Reception, and is the heart of any event on board the ship.
 The room is long, with coloured glass windows and hardwood floors.
 The dinner, speeches and first dance are held in this room.
 The ship can accommodate up to 100 guests for a formal seated dinner.
 Tables, chairs and sound equipment are included, and will be set up for you by the SS Sicamous Crew.
 Learn more about Receptions on the SS Sicamous.

 A perfect location for the Wedding Reception and the Dance Floor